Explore the very best temples, tombs and timeless landscapes of Egypt with our epic 2 week Egypt itinerary, travelling from Cairo to Aswan and Luxor.

 For many visitors, Cairo is just a transit point to Egypt’s ancient sites.
 But this historic city offers much, much more.
 Day 3 of our Egypt itinerary is dedicated to exploring some key Cairo highlights plus…Royal mummies!

-There are four experiences to choose from today.
-You can visit each of these locations independently, spending a couple of hours at each (if doing it yourself, maybe opt for two or three rather than all of them).
-Or visit them all on a full-day guided tour.
+There are five experiences to choose from today.
+You can visit each of these locations independently, spending a couple of hours at each (if doing it yourself, opt for two or three rather than attempting all of them).
+Or visit several on this full-day guided tour.

 National Museum of Egyptian Civilisation (NMEC)

-Having spent yesterday afternoon at the Egyptian Museum, we’ll understand if you aren’t in a rush to visit another quite so soon.
-However, we’ve included the NMEC in our Cairo itinerary not just because it offers an engaging journey through Egyptian history from prehistory to present, but because this is the final, purpose-built resting place for the Royal Mummies of Ancient Egypt.
+It’s another museum, yes, but the NMEC is on our Cairo itinerary not just because it offers an engaging journey through Egyptian history from prehistory to present, but because this is the final, purpose-built resting place for the Royal Mummies of Ancient Egypt.
 All the big names, like Ramses II, Queen Hatshepsut and King Seti I are here.

 These mummies were previously displayed at the Egyptian Museum and were moved to the NMEC with great fanfare during the globally screened Pharoah’s Golden Parade in 2021.